Skip to main content

 Court ruling expands use of biomechanical expert testimony in personal injury cases, establishing qualifications needed for engineers to opine on accident causation.

 Personal injury litigation increasingly relies on expert testimony to establish causation between accidents and claimed injuries.
-One specialized field that has gained significant traction is biomechanical engineering — the study of how mechanical forces affect the human body during accidents.
-A recent Appellate Term decision demonstrates the courts’ growing acceptance of biomechanical expert testimony when proper foundations are established.
+One specialized field that has gained significant traction is biomechanical engineering—the study of how mechanical forces affect the human body during accidents.
+The admissibility of such testimony has evolved considerably, with courts balancing the need for scientific rigor against the practical realities of establishing causation in accident cases.

 Gonzalez v Palen, 2015 NY Slip Op 51101(U)(App.
 Term 1st Dept. 2015)